ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 of the Corporation.

-Annual Meetings and Election of Directors
+Annual Meetings
 -----------------------------------------

-The annual meetings of members of the Corporation shall be held on the second Saturday in November of each year at 10:00 a.m., or at any other time and place determined by the resolution of the Board.
-Directors shall be elected and other proper business may be transacted at the annual meeting of members.
+The annual meetings of members of the Corporation shall be held at any time and place determined by the resolution of the Board.
+Directors may be elected and other proper business may be transacted at the annual meeting of members.

 Special Meetings